robwoodgate/nuts/xx.md

   ```
   rᵢ = SHA-256( "Cashu_P2BK_v1" || Zx || keyset_id || i ) mod n
   ```
+- Blinded public key: `P' = P + rᵢ·G`
+- Derived private key: `k = (p + rᵢ) mod n`

 > [!NOTE]
 > The shared secret (`Zx`) is generated per receiver public key (`P`), making it the primary blinding factor.
 The slot index (`i`) adds additional uniqueness to ensure that if the same receiver public key appears more than once (eg: as a locking AND refund key), it is blinded uniquely.
 The `keyset_id` adds auxillary uniqueness between mints and epochs.

-- Blinded public key: `P' = P + rᵢ·G`
-- Derived private key: `k = (p + rᵢ) mod n`

-> [!NOTE]
+> [!IMPORTANT]
-> If the receiver public key (`P`) was Schnorr derived (eg: Nostr), calculate both standard and negated candidates and choose the one that generates the expected blinded public key, `P'`
+> If the receiver public key (`P`) was Schnorr derived (eg: Nostr), derive both standard and negated private key candidates and choose the one that generates the expected blinded public key, `P'`
 >
 > - Standard derivation: `k = (p + rᵢ) mod n`
 > - Negated derivation: `k = (-p + rᵢ) mod n`